semaphoreci/semaphore/docs/docs/reference/notifications-yaml.md

 ### endpoint {#endpoint-in-webhook}

 Mandatory property.
-Specifies the URL to contact in order to send the notification.
+Specifies the URL to contact to send the notification.

 The `endpoint` property holds the URL to which Semaphore will send the notification.